-Market leaders, such as United Utilities, were the first utility to invest in advanced digestion technology that sought to separate the phases and optimise each separately.
-The construction of the first advanced digestion facility at Ellsmere Port in 1997 employing the use of ATAD pre -treatment marked a change in the industry.
+Market leaders, such as United Utilities, were the first utility to invest in advanced digestion technology that sought to separate the phases and optimize each separately.
+The construction of the first advanced digestion facility at Ellsmere Port in 1997 employing the use of ATAD pre-treatment marked a change in the industry.

 Plug Flow Reactor

-The resulting Enzymic Hydrolysis process was trailed in 2000 at Macclesfield with the first commercial plant operational at Bromborough producing a high quality sludge product and enabling digester operation above 4.0 kgVS/m3.day (250 lb VS/1000 ft3/day) since January 2002. via www.waterworld.com
+The resulting Enzymic Hydrolysis process was trailed in 2000 at Macclesfield with the first commercial plant operational at Bromborough producing a high-quality sludge product and enabling digester operation management above 4.0 kgVS/m3.day (250 lb VS/1000 ft3/day) since January 2002. via www.waterworld.com

 Sludge Digester Efficiency Improved at Nigg Scottish Water AD Plant – A Conclusion